Interior product: Properties

+Cartan identity

 The interior product relates the exterior derivative and Lie derivative of differential forms by the Cartan formula (also known as the Cartan identity, Cartan homotopy formula or Cartan magic formula):

+where the anticommutator was used.
 This identity defines a duality between the exterior and interior derivatives.
 Cartan's identity is important in symplectic geometry and general relativity: see moment map.
 The Cartan homotopy formula is named after Élie Cartan.